The subgroup identification problem for finitely presented groups: Initial questions and observations

-\begin{proof} We need only note that there is a uniform algorithm which, on input of a finite presentation of a group, decides if that presentation defines a perfect group or not, by forming the abelianisation and testing if that is trivial or not (see \cite[p.~10]{Mille-92}).
-This, combined with the hypothesis, would contradict proposition \ref{bridson poland}. \end{proof}

-\begin{rem} As pointed out to the author by Chuck Miller, the work of Collins in \cite{Collins} shows that the group in corollary \ref{det presn} can be taken to have solvable word problem.
-This is because such an algorithm as described in corollary \ref{det presn} would explicitly solve the order problem, of deciding what the order of an element of the group is.
-However, a direct consequence of \cite[Theorem A]{Collins} is that there is a finitely presented group with solvable word problem and unsolvable order problem. \end{rem}
+\begin{rem} As pointed out to the author by Chuck Miller, the work of Collins in \cite{Collins} shows that the group in lemma \ref{fp prob} can be taken to have solvable word problem.
+This is because such an algorithm for the finite presentation problem would explicitly solve the \emph{order problem}, of deciding what the order of an element of the group is, and a direct consequence of \cite[Theorem A]{Collins} is that there is a finitely presented group with solvable word problem and unsolvable order problem. \end{rem}